Bug-Bounty-LABs/AzureEnum/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer
+## ⚠️ Legal Disclaimer

-These tools are provided as-is without any warranty.
-The author is not responsible for any misuse or damage caused by these tools.
-Use at your own risk.
+This tool is intended for authorized security testing and educational purposes only.
+Ensure you have proper authorization before using AzureEnum against any infrastructure.
+The authors are not responsible for any misuse or damage caused.